invoklab/InvokController/README.md

 ## Basic Functionality

+- WiFiManager, this awesome library lets you connect you ESP board to WiFi without harcoding the SSID and password.
 - Setting ESPs as Websocket Server
-- Basic PING/PONG heartbeat routine through message (opcode 0x9 & 0xA not supported yet)
+- WebSocket PING/PONG heartbeat routine
 - Receive control data from Controller app

 ## Quickstart